MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-editor.md

 1. Place your cursor below the closing brace of the `Class1` constructor and enter the characters `svm`.

-   You'll see an IntelliSense dialog box appear with information about the `svm` snippet.
+   You see an IntelliSense dialog box appear with information about the `svm` snippet.

    ![IntelliSense snippet](media/quickstart-intellisense-snippet.png)

 1. Press **Tab** twice to insert the code snippet.

-   You'll see the `static void Main()` method signature get added to the file.
+   You see the `static void Main()` method signature get added to the file.
 The `Main()` method is the entry point for C# applications.

 The available code snippets vary for different languages.
 You can look at the available code snippets for your programming language by choosing **Edit**, **IntelliSense**, **Insert Snippet...**, and then choosing your language's folder.
 For C#, the list looks like this: